Covid 19 coronavirus: Kiwis in Peru to be assisted by Government charter flight

 "The Government is committed to helping New Zealanders overseas where it can.
 However, in these unprecedented times, Government-assisted departure flights cannot be relied upon to get home.

-"Our message continues to be that where New Zealanders have the option of travelling commercially to get to New Zealand they should seriously pursue that, or shelter in place.
+"Our message continues to be that where New Zealanders have the option of travelling commercially to get to New Zealand they should seriously pursue that, or shelter in place."

 The flight will depart from Lima, with an added domestic connection from Cusco, in Peru.

 Private tour operators Viva Expeditions and Chimu Adventures will provide assistance to New Zealanders on the ground in Peru, helping transport New Zealanders to the appropriate pickup points.

 Officials are working on remaining operational requirements, including the exact departure date.

 New Zealanders in Peru who are registered on SafeTravel will be emailed by the Ministry of Foreign Affairs and Trade with details of how to register interest in the flight.
 New Zealanders in Chile who are registered on SafeTravel will be emailed separately.